 By this point, half the guys at the rally were pulling out humongous toolboxes from their rigs and preparing to dive under our truck.
 They practically arm-wrestled to see who would get to help fix our inverted sway bar.

 Above: John Wells and Mike Tassinari under our Dodge fixing our inverted sway bar

-The moral of the story is this; folks need to stop bringing these ridiculously heavy tool boxes.
-Some of these behemoths must of weighed upwards of fifty pounds, or more.
+The moral of the story is this; folks need to stop bringing these ridiculously heavy toolboxes.
+Some of these behemoths must have weighed upwards of fifty pounds or more.
 How can we properly match our trucks and campers if we’re bringing the entire Sears Craftsman catalog?
 One guy had an electric chainsaw for crying out loud.
 This is madness.